Why study this course

 - Demonstrate an awareness of legal, cultural and linguistic differences between jurisdictions and countries.

-- Locate a variety of primary and secondary materials in both paper and electronic format
+- Locate a variety of primary and secondary materials in both paper and electronic format in both English and French

-- Identify and access up-to-date legislation and case law on a legal issue
+- Identify and access up-to-date legislation and case law on a legal issue in both English and French

-- Use appropriate databases to find academic research and commentary of relevance to a topic for the purposes of supplementing reading lists and taught materials
+- Use appropriate databases to find academic research and commentary of relevance to a topic for the purposes of supplementing reading lists and taught materials in both English and French

 - Produce written work, in a variety of formats, which is accurately informed, coherently written and structured, and appropriately referenced in accordance with OSCOLA guidance